 Of course, it doesn’t help that people don’t know how long they will live.
 In the past, many people stopped working at 60 or 65 and didn’t live much beyond 70, or 80 if they were lucky.
 Now, many are living into their 90s, which means they may have to fund 30 years of retirement.
 In a low-interest-rate environment, that requires plenty of capital.

 Many also don’t understand the rapidly diminishing purchasing power of money.
-Put simply, $1 million dollars in 1970 is the same as $12 million today.
-Since 1990, $1 million has lost half its buying power.
+Put simply, $1 million dollars in 1970 is the same as almost $8 million today.
+Since 1990, $1 million has lost a lot of its buying power.

 There are many options available to retirees, including annuities (a fixed sum of money paid to someone each year, typically for the rest of their life), managed funds and self-managed super funds.
 Many retirees with savings invested in public managed funds are likely to run out of superannuation savings in their mid-80s.